It’s hard to deal with all the things we’re supposed to do for our websites.

 Except, you forget.
 Or your Media Settings [see the screen grab below] use pixel dimensions that are larger than you need.
 I won’t give you a specific set of dimensions to use, because what’s right depends on what you’re trying to accomplish.

 If your visitors need to see greater detail (for example, screen shots like the ones I provide) or you’re showing off work (a photographer’s or artist’s portfolio), you’ll need to set your image size limits higher.

 Even when you set them higher, though, remember to insert smaller sizes wherever possible.

 For my purposes, these settings are good.
-If I were a professional photographer I might double the large size setting.
+If I were a professional photographer I might increase the large size setting.

 Choose the smallest image size that works for your purpose.

 You’ll notice when you close the Image Details window that the image is selected in the editor and has resize “handles” you can drag to adjust its size.

 Understand that scaling an image this way does not actually resize it.
 It just sets the size it appears at.
 The browser will still load whatever size image you specified when you set the image details.